jethrodaniel/.vim/readme.md

 ### what it do

+adds a bunch of _essential_ plugins (imo), and something easy on tired eyes.

 plugins are handled by vim's native package manager, introduced in vim8. be sure your vim is up-to-date!